Chico River (Philippines): Geography

 The Chico River, has a total length of 233 km, making it the longest tributary of the Cagayan River, itself the largest river in the Philippines.
 For centuries it has been central to farming, trading, livelihoods, and daily life, whether as a benefit or hindrance.
 It provided a source of water for washing and irrigation, and habitat for carabao who had to be led to a watering hole daily.
 At times it might be an obstacle to settlements on the other side of the river, but until the last century this was an opportunity for enterprising Filipinos who would provide ferry transport.
 Now, bridges suitable for vehicles have been built.
 The danger of flooding was less frequent due to being at a higher elevation than the bigger, flood-prone Cagayan into which it feeds.

 Source and course

 The highest headwaters begin along the slopes of Mount Data in the Cordillera mountains at Bauko, Mountain Province.
-It then flows northeastward through and next to cities and municipalities including Bontoc, Sabangan, Sadanga, Tinglayan, Lubuagan, Tabuk City, Pinukpuk, Tuao, Piat, Rizal, finally arriving at Santo Niño, where it merges with the Cagayan River.
+It then flows northeastward through and next to cities and municipalities including Bontoc, Sabangan, Sadanga, Tinglayan, Lubuagan, Tabuk, Pinukpuk, Tuao, Piat, Rizal, finally arriving at Santo Niño, where it merges with the Cagayan River.

 Its tributaries are the Bunog River to the south, The Tanudan and Biga Rivers to the east, The Mabaca and Saltan Rivers to the North, and the Pasil River further downstream.